dreamhunter2333/chatgpt_reverse_proxy/README.md

 ## RUN in docker

-open localhost:7900, your can forward port 7900 to local by ssh, and login to `https://chat.openai.com/`
+open `localhost:7900`, your can forward port 7900 to local by ssh, and login to `https://chat.openai.com/`, if you get 403 when run sometimes. please `localhost:7900` and check again.

 ```bash
 ssh -L 7900:localhost:7900  azure_vm